Collections U of T Metadata Instructions

 Step 3: Once set up, click “Z.39.50/SRU Client” to access the UTL catalog (this is where you will download MARC files from).

-Note that if you are working in Google Sheets on your Collections U of T metadata spreadsheet, you can load the data into OpenRefine directly from Google Sheets by following these instructions.
+Note that if you are working in Google Sheets, you can load the data into OpenRefine directly from Google Sheets by following these instructions.
 Make sure the spreadsheet is a Google Sheet and not an .xlsx document stored in your Google Drive.

 How do I alter the metadata labels that publicly display for my collection on Collections U of T?